ShenMu-x/learngit/readme.txt

 Git has a mutable index called stage.
 Try to use brance dev.
 This is Dev.
-I like to read book.
+I like to read book. del a bug.